 The responsibilities and duties of a virtual assistant property manager

-There are two main types of property management − residential and commercial, both demanding certain standard tasks.
+There are two main types of property management − residential and commercial, both demanding specific standard tasks.
 Residential property managers deal with houses and apartments, while commercial managers deal with non-residential property − retail stores, self-storage spaces, office spaces, and commercial buildings.
-There are a few minor differences in the type of tasks for commercial and residential managers, but overall the goal remains similar – to manage the property to the benefit of the owner.
-A well-run property is normally also well sought after − tenants are aware that there is attention paid to any problems.
+There are a few minor differences in the type of tasks for commercial and residential managers.
+Still, overall the goal remains similar – to manage the property to the benefit of the owner.
+A well-run property is typically also well sought after − tenants are aware that there is attention paid to any problems.
 By comparison, a badly run property is one which a tenant steers away from.